 “I say I am painting Barbara’s world.”

 Barbara Tapp is a watercolorist who was born in Australia and graduated in interior design.
-She worked as an architectural illustrator for over 35 years and today lives near Berkeley California where she pains primarily en plein air.
-She is a signature member of the California Watercolor Association.
+She worked as an architectural illustrator for over 35 years and today lives near Berkeley, California where she paints primarily en plein air.